Paolo-dono/CarLiveLocation/README.rst

 This app receives MQTT messages that contain decimal coordinates.
 These are used to update the location of a marker on a map to show the live location of a GPS device.

-Requirements:

-* This app was developed for an Android device
+Requirements for phone:

-* Your phone must run Android 6.0 or later and have at least 1GB RAM
+* Your phone must be an Android device that runs Android 5.0 or later and have at least 1GB RAM

 Steps to install the app: